Pentra-Solutions/docx-documentation/introduction.md

 # Introduction

-## Overview

-This guide explains how to create Word document templates that work with our app.
+?> **Overview** This guide explains how to create Word document templates that work with our app.
 The app lets you to create professional reports by defining templates with placeholders that will be filled with your data.

 ## Template Basics